OHIF/Viewers/platform/docs/docs/platform/modes/lifecycle.md

 This is the place for cleaning up data, and services by unsubscribing to the events.

-For instance, it can be used to reset the `ToolbarService` which reset the toggled buttons.
+For instance, it can be used to reset the `ToolBarService` which reset the toggled buttons.

 ```js